latextemplates/scientific-thesis-template/README.md

 See [LaTeX Editors/IDEs question on TeX.SX](http://tex.stackexchange.com/questions/339/latex-editors-ides) for a complete list of LaTeX editors.

-## Trouble shooting

-* biber/biblatex too old -> see installation hints of how to update them at different systems
-* `! pdfTeX error (font expansion): auto expansion is only possible with scalable fonts.` -> Install the `cm-super` package using the MiKTeX package manager.
-Then, run `initexmf --mkmaps` on the command line.
-(Long description: http://tex.stackexchange.com/a/324972/9075)

 ## Installation hints for Ubuntu

 Ubuntu currently [ships biber 2.4](https://bugs.launchpad.net/ubuntu/+source/biber/+bug/1589644), so you have to upgrade your texlive distribution.